TIPS FOR NAVIGATING THIS SITE

-It has recently come to my attention, that on smart phones (such as i-phones), the lefthand column (where the sub-menus of middle level and bottom level pages are situated) does NOT appear on the screen.
+It has recently come to my attention that, on smartphones (such as i-phones), the lefthand column of this site (where the sub-menus of middle level and bottom level pages are situated) does NOT appear on the screen.
 It is not yet clear whether this deficiency can be remedied through the website provider, Jimdo, or by otherwise reconfiguring how menus and sub-menus appear on this site.

 Visitors to this site, using smartphones, should thus -until further notice- use the url line of the browser and the sitemap if they want to figure out exactly which page they are on, and if they want to obtain a comprehensive overview of other related pages which may be of interest to them.